10-3-pursuit/project-startup-challenge-pitch/readme.md

 ### Phase 1: Problem Identification & Research

 **Brainstorming Session:** Each squad brainstorms problems they encounter in daily life or areas where they think technology can make a difference.
-Encourage them to think broadly - education, health, environment, entertainment, etc.
+Encourage them to think broadly - education, sustainability, ai, health, environment, entertainment, etc.

 **Market Research:** Squads use the internet to research if their identified problem already has existing solutions.
 They should note what current solutions lack and how their idea can fill that gap.